haffiirfan/SafetyIQ-Intelligent-Construction-Site-Safety-Monitoring-Incidental-System/README.md

 - **Embedding generation** via `sentence-transformers`, indexing structured violation records (zone, class, confidence, timestamp, camera) into dense vector space.
 - **Vector retrieval** via **ChromaDB**, surfacing the specific incident records relevant to a natural-language query.
-- **Grounded synthesis** via **Qwen2.5-1.5B-Instruct**, constrained to condition its answer on retrieved records — reducing the model's ability to fabricate incidents that were never logged.
+- **Grounded synthesis** via **Qwen2.5-1.5B-Instruct**, constrained to condition its answer on retrieved records, reducing the model's ability to fabricate incidents that were never logged.
 In testing, when asked about a zone or violation with no matching database records, the system correctly reports the absence of data rather than inventing a plausible-sounding answer.

 This lets a site supervisor ask a question like *"Which zone had the most violations?"* and receive an answer synthesized from real, logged detections.